Size: 6 x 9

 "A revealing prism through which to examine a dark period of American history."—Publishers Weekly

-"Friedman's dismantling of myths becomes a thrilling mystery, fearless reimagining, and fresh historical portrait that seems to live and breathe.
-Scrupulous research and shimmering prose make for a fascinating read—I could not put it down.
+"A thrilling mystery, fearless reimagining, and fresh historical portrait that lives and breathes.
+I could not put it down.
 And neither will you."—Andrew Sean Greer, 2018 Pulitzer Prize winner for Less

-"By blending memoir, history (through the eyes of place as character), and social commentary, in Jason K. Friedman's Liberty Street, he provides a strange and fully compelling bildungsroman, though from a distant perspective, which I've never really seen before."—Jonathan Rabb, author of several novels including Among the Living
+"By blending memoir, history (through the eyes of place as character), and social commentary, Liberty Street provides a strange and fully compelling bildungsroman."—Jonathan Rabb, author of several novels including Among the Living and other novels

-"Ironically titled, Liberty Street explores the life and times of Jewish Confederate Gratz Cohen, a scion of two legendary families that straddled the Mason-Dixon line."—Dr. Dale Rosengarten, Founding curator of the Jewish Heritage Collection, College of Charleston
+"Ironically titled, Liberty Street takes an incisive dive into the life and times of Jewish Confederate Gratz Cohen, a scion of two legendary families that straddled the Mason–Dixon line."—Dr. Dale Rosengarten, Founding curator of the Jewish Heritage Collection, College of Charleston

 Copyright 2024